AloizioMacedo/anotaai-backend-test/README.md

 with regards to using the AWS SDK for Rust, which seems to be pretty mature!

+There is also an implementation in Go.
+However, I only implemented a local version for it assuming the DB to be at "mongodb://root:example@localhost:27017", which should be the case if you lift the db using docker compose in the root of the project.

 ## High-level Description

 The service is intended to provide some endpoints for creation of